Gender inequality in the United Kingdom: Culture

-It has increasingly been observed that a pervasive 'lad culture' has developed in the U.K., described as an ironic, self-conscious method for young males to adopt "an anti-intellectual position, scorning sensitivity and caring in favour of drinking, violence, and a pre-feminist and racist attitude to women as both sex objects and creatures from another species".
+It has increasingly been observed that a pervasive 'lad culture' has developed in the U.K., described as an ironic, self-conscious method for young males to adopt "an anti-intellectual position, scorning sensitivity and caring in favour of drinking, violence, and a pre-feminist attitude to women as both sex objects and creatures from another species".
 In April 2014, the UN special rapporteur on violence against women similarly concluded that Britain has a "boys' club sexist culture".

 The culture has attracted wide criticism from feminist circles; Germaine Greer critiques it in her 2000 book The Whole Woman, while Kira Cochrane asserts that "it's a dark world that Loaded and the lad culture has bequeathed us".

 Commentators believe that lad culture has affected politics and decreased the ability of women to participate, and studies of industries such as the architecture profession found that lad culture had a negative impact on women completing their professional education.

 In April 2012, British feminist writer Laura Bates founded the Everyday Sexism Project, a website and social media presence whose aim is to document everyday examples of sexism as reported by contributors; the submissions are then collated by a small group of volunteers led by Emer O'Toole, a researcher at Royal Holloway, University of London.
 By April 2013 the site had collected 25,000 entries from 15 countries.